The research into land use, development and other planning policy issues carried out by our Strategic Planning team.

 Bristol Residential Development Survey (RDS)

-The full report includes figures for the provision of new housing and changes in the dwelling stock from 2006 onwards.
+The main findings report includes figures for the provision of new housing and changes since 2006.

 If you need the information in a different format, email email@example.com.